 Who We Are

-Friends of Dallas Animal Services is a 501(c)(3) non-profit fundraising partner of Dallas Animal Services (DAS), the country's third largest dog/cat intake shelter.
+Friends of Dallas Animal Services is the 501(c)(3) non-profit fundraising partner of Dallas Animal Services (DAS), one of the country's largest dog/cat intake shelters.
 It is comprised of a group of devoted individuals who, first and foremost, believe that all animals deserve the highest quality of life.
 We understand the importance of credible partnerships and are determined to leverage those relationships in a way that elevates the work of DAS.

 Board of Directors

 Wendy Reiner, Executive Director/President -- Wendy's professional background is in civil rights (J.D., University of Minnesota Law School; B.A., Minnesota State University).
 She spent 17+ years at federal agencies and retired from the workforce early to pursue her desire to give back to the community through volunteer work.
 Wendy has been a DAS foster since the program's inception and also assists DAS enrichment staff with playgroups and play-style assessments of dogs new to the shelter.
 She volunteers regularly with Meals on Wheels, TEA Fund and Hunger Busters and in her free time, enjoys reading, running, and spending time with her husband and their furry and feathered family members.